mamunur1296/service-review-client-side/README.md

 Documentation Link -> [Link](https://reactrouter.com/en/main/start/tutorial).

 Resources & Credits

 Tailwind Components -> [Kitwind](https://kitwind.io/products/kometa/components).

 Tailwind Components -> [mambaui](mambaui.com/).

 Tailwind Components -> [flowbite](https://flowbite.com/).

 Icon -> [react-icons.github](https://react-icons.github.io/)

 CSS Laibarry -> [tailwindcss](https://tailwindcss.com/docs/guides/create-react-app)

-## Functionality

 # Description .

 This project name is 'CA ON CONSULTATOR' .
-It is vary help full Of my students .
+It is vary help full Of my Customar .
 It will help you gain wisdom.
 Here you can learn various things while playing .
 I used the above research to do this project.This project will be updated regularly .
 I will continue to build it with my best .